chenchenygu/watermark-learnability/README.md

 # On the Learnability of Watermarks for Language Models

-This repository contains code for the paper [On the Learnability of Watermarks for Language Models](https://arxiv.org/abs/2312.04469) by Chenchen Gu, Xiang Lisa Li, Percy Liang, and Tatsunori Hashimoto.
+This repository contains code for the ICLR 2024 paper [On the Learnability of Watermarks for Language Models](https://arxiv.org/abs/2312.04469) by Chenchen Gu, Xiang Lisa Li, Percy Liang, and Tatsunori Hashimoto.

 ### Setup